top of page

 EXTERIOR

 It is important to note for historic color accuracy that blue porch ceilings are NOT typical in New Orleans until the late 20th century.
-Not one paint analysis performed on porch ceilings in New Orleans reveals the use of blue - it was an application common in New England to keep away bees and insects but never in New Orleans.
+Not one paint analysis performed on porch ceilings by Studio Patina in New Orleans reveals the use of blue - it was an application common in New England to keep away bees and insects but never in New Orleans.
 It would have been particularly avoided on grand houses uptown like this one since it connotated a more rural, farm house feel which they likely wanted to avoid.
 The ubiquitous use of it today demonstrates how tricky architectural color can be since usually a building is painted every 7 years thus hiding the previous schemes.
 A fad catches on, someone posts a blog about it, everyone thinks its correct...
-The color layers shown in the porch ceiling chromacronology (lower right above) are common - grey, tan, white.
+The color layers shown in the porch ceiling chromacronology (upper right above) are common - grey, tan, white.

-Following the Civil War, house styles become less regional like the Queen Anne and colors become commercialized for the first time since the recent invention of the paint can, rail transportation, and synthetic pigments all converge within a few decades and change the colorscape of America forever.
-One of the first color cards above by Sherwin Williams (1890's) shows possible schemes - and the adoption of the scheme and placement similarities to the Round Table Club.
+Following the Civil War, house styles become less regional (like Queen Anne) and colors become commercialized for the first time since the invention of the paint can, rail transportation, and synthetic pigments all converge within a few decades.
+This changes the colorscape of America forever.

 INTERIOR